We breed both pedigreed lionheads and holland lops and sometimes lionlops for pets.

 Do you accept Paypal?
 No. We only except cash or cashier’s check.
 Email us for details.

 Do you ship rabbits?
-No, I don’t ship; however, you can pay a courier type to pick up your rabbit and travel to you.
-Please discuss your requirements, and we may be able to make an arrangement.
+No, I don’t ship; however, you can pay a courier to pick up your rabbit and travel to you.
+We don’t personally know any couriers.

 We have enough animals in this world, why would you breed?
 I know, I get it.
 My daughter and I are quite the “rescuers” as well.
 Not that we need to tell you our life stories, but how many people have spent $3,000 on an elderly rescued horse’s surgery just to make him comfortable in his last years?
 Yeah, been there done that!
 My daughter is the kitten foster mom of the century!
 Check out her rescuing adventures here… Erynn is one of the most giving and loving animal moms I have ever seen.
 We have made sure that each and every one of her orphan kittens have wonderful homes, just like we do for our rabbits.
 We are realistic and don’t make our rabbits simply live to breed.